blacksun7/titan-emr-integration-solution/README.md

-# Titan Intake – EMR Integrations (v4, from scratch)
+# Titan Intake – EMR Integrations

 This version is built fresh with all enhancements discussed: